 Some of you might also be wondering why medications and talk therapy haven’t been enough for you.
 Perhaps you might still have a glimmer of hope that there must be some way for you, too, to begin to thrive, not just survive.
 In this post (Part 1 of 2), I’d like to share some of the reasons the typical western approach to treating mood disorders (diagnose, medicate, and support with psychological therapy) wasn’t the cure-all I’d hoped it would be for me.
 In my next post (Depression/Bipolar Part 2 – What’s Working for Me), I’ll talk about what did work for me and why.

 1. Fight, Fight, Fight!!
 Wait, who am I fighting again?
 For me, a big component of my depression was self hate.
 I suppose there are some people who are depressed and also love themselves unconditionally, but I would venture to say that would be a rare person.
-Usually, there is some component of self loathing, even if it is just because we hate ourselves for not being able to just be happy already.
+Usually, there is some component of self loathing, even if it is simply because we hate ourselves for not being able to just be happy already.
 The way I was taught in therapy and support groups was to look at my depression as a disease, as something somehow separate from me which I had to battle and eliminate.
 After all, if mood disorders are diseases like cancer, then we have to fight them!
 That’s what we do to survive — fight and destroy!
 But for me, seeing my depression as something to battle ended up backfiring.
-This was because of that pesky self-hate component to my depression.
+One reason it backfired was because of that pesky self-hate component to my depression.
 It turns out that “my depression” and “me” weren’t actually all that easy to separate.
 In the end, all I succeeded in doing was beating myself into a bloody pulp (emotionally speaking).
 You see, it turned out the battle I was fighting was with myself, not with some entity called “depression” lurking within me.
 The truth is there was no such entity.
 There was only me, a person experiencing depression.
 All I was doing was heaping another dose of self hate on top of the large, steaming pile I’d already created.
 This was one case where I had to stop fighting to win the battle.

 2. I’m complicated, thank you very much.
 Seeing depression and other mood disorders as diseases also has another effect: categorization.
 The doctor needs to label your disease (give you a diagnosis) in order to prescribe the correct medications and provide the right kind of counseling to treat the disease.
 I must say, I despised this process.
 I did not want to be labeled.
 Some part of me screamed inside that I am a unique individual, that what has gotten me to this point in my life is complicated and not so easily analyzable and medicated away.
 I found the idea of being put into some sort of box called “depression” or “bipolar II” (as if that explains everything and can now be managed appropriately) to be wholly inadequate.
 I am not a puzzle to be solved.
-Where was the recognition of me, a real, live, complicated person?
+Where was the recognition of me, a real, live, unique person?
 This kind of recognition was missing in this whole process, and it turned out it was critical for my recovery.

 3. Medicate my troubles away.
 Not so much.
 I want to emphasize again that medications are absolutely critical for some people.
 Sometimes it comes down to life or death, literally.
 My intent here is to share my experience, not convince anyone to take or not take medication.
-With that said, I have found that for me, at least right now, medications just aren’t the answer.
+With that said, I have found that for me medications just aren’t the answer.
 Part of the issue, I admit, is that I have a real problem with the fact that we just don’t know much about what these things are doing to us.
 As I said, we’re complicated.
-These drugs do much more to us than help treat our mood disorders (as is evidenced by the numerous so-called side effects, which are actually just effects, of these medications).
+These drugs do much more to us than help treat our mood disorders (as is evidenced by the numerous so-called side effects, which are actually just effects of these medications).
 But even more importantly, when I finally found the supposedly “right” drug combination according to my psychiatrist (after many horrendous wrong combinations), the effect was a numbing of my feelings.
 I could not feel the lows anymore, but I also could not feel the joys.
 To me, this wasn’t living.
 I admit I could have tried more combinations.
 But there came a point for me when I said to myself, “This isn’t worth it.
 I need to do this another way.”
 I knew deep inside this wasn’t the right path for me.